flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CopyProduct
-### <p>Copies the specified source product to the specified target product or a new product.</p> <p>You can copy a product to the same account or another account.
+<blockquote><p>Copies the specified source product to the specified target product or a new product.</p> <p>You can copy a product to the same account or another account.
 You can copy a product to the same region or another region.</p> <p>This operation is performed asynchronously.
-To track the progress of the operation, use <a>DescribeCopyProductStatus</a>.</p>
+To track the progress of the operation, use <a>DescribeCopyProductStatus</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_